 While it is possible to negotiate and settle your personal injury claim without the assistance of an attorney, you are putting yourself at a significant disadvantage.
 People represented by an attorney are more likely to settle their claims for a higher amount than an unrepresented person.
 A skilled personal injury attorney will not fall for the usual adjuster traps and will zealously advocate for the best possible outcome.

 Moreover, an attorney can take on the stress and time required to manage your injury claim so you can focus on your health and other priorities in your life.
-For example, an attorney may handle the following tasks:
+For example, the attorneys at Renfro & Renfro will handle the following tasks:

-• Hire expert witnesses to establish liability (e.g., accident reconstruction).
+- Hire expert witnesses to establish liability (e.g., accident reconstruction) and medical damages.

 The personal injury attorneys at Renfro & Renfro offer free consultations.
 If you are questioning whether to hire an attorney, contact us and we can review the facts of your case.